TechDocsStudio/biel-docs/docs/installation/gitbook.md

 ---
 sidebar_label: GitBook
-description: Add an AI chatbot to your GitBook documentation with this step-by-step guide.
+description: Add an AI chatbot or AI search widget to your GitBook documentation with this step-by-step guide.
 ---

 # Ask AI chatbot widget for GitBook

-Add an AI chatbot to your GitBook documentation using Biel.ai's web components.
-The integration works with GitBook's custom script feature, available on paid plans, and adds conversational AI capabilities to your documentation.
+Add an [AI chatbot](https://biel.ai) or [AI search widget](https://biel.ai/ai-search-for-docs) to your GitBook documentation using Biel.ai's web components.

-This guide shows you how to add the chat widget to your GitBook space in minutes.

 ## Prerequisites

-Before starting, ensure you have:
 - A **Biel.ai account**.
 If you don't have one, [sign up for free](https://app.biel.ai/accounts/signup/).
 - **A project created in your Biel.ai dashboard**.
 Follow the [Quickstart guide](../quickstart.md) to create one.
 - **A GitBook space** with a paid plan (Pro or Enterprise) that allows custom scripts.
 - **Admin access** to your GitBook space.

-## Installation

-The Biel.AI chat widget enables a conversational chat powered by AI in your site.
+## Add the chatbot widget

 ![Chatbot widget for docs](./images/biel-widget-docs.png)

-To embed the Biel.AI chat widget into your GitBook space:

 1. Log in to your GitBook account and open the space where you want to add the chatbot.

-2. Navigate to space customization settings:
+1. Navigate to space customization settings:

     * Click on the **Customize** button in the top navigation bar.
     * Select **Custom scripts** from the left sidebar menu.